akash3410/BSC_Landing/README.md

 # BSC_Landing
-Developing a landing page with django
+A landing page for "Bangladesh Sofa Cover"